Does Take Aldi EBT in 2026?

 Special Discount Programs for EBT Cardholders

-• Shop weekly sales.
-Look for red "Aldi Savers" stickers for discounts on items nearing their sell-by dates.
-New weekly deals are often released mid-week, making Wednesday a great day to shop.
+Shop weekly sales and markdowns.
+Look for red "Aldi Savers" stickers on items nearing their sell-by date.
+New deals often appear mid-week, so shopping on a Wednesday could lead to better finds.

-• Choose private label products.
-Most items at Aldi are store brands.
-They are typically cheaper than national brands and come with a "Twice As Nice" guarantee for a replacement and refund if you're not satisfied.
+Choose private-label products.
+Most items at Aldi are store brands, which cost less than national brands.
+If you're not satisfied, the "Twice As Nice" guarantee offers a replacement and a refund.

-• Bring your own bags and a quarter.
-You'll need a quarter to use a shopping cart, which you get back when you return it.
+Bring your own bags and a quarter.
+You'll need a quarter to rent a shopping cart, which you get back upon its return.
 Bringing your own bags also helps you avoid paying for them at checkout.

-• Time your shopping.
-Ask your local store about its markdown schedule for perishables like meat and dairy.
-Shopping in the morning often means a better selection and potential discounts on meat.
+Time your shopping trips.
+Ask an employee at your local store about their markdown schedule for perishables.
+Shopping in the morning often gives you the best selection and potential deals on items like meat.

-• Buy whole ingredients.
-Pre-prepped foods cost more.
-You can save by purchasing whole ingredients and preparing meals yourself.
-Stocking up on pantry staples like beans, rice, and pasta is also cost-effective.
+Buy whole ingredients.
+Pre-prepped foods cost more than their whole counterparts.
+You can save by purchasing pantry staples like beans, rice, and pasta to prepare meals yourself.

-• Use cashback apps.
-Although Aldi doesn't take manufacturer coupons, you can use rebate apps like Ibotta or Fetch Rewards.
-Simply scan your receipt after shopping to earn cash back on eligible purchases.
+Use cashback apps.
+Since Aldi doesn't take manufacturer coupons, you can use rebate apps to earn cash back.
+Simply scan your receipt after shopping to get money back on eligible purchases.

 Track Your Real-Time EBT Balance and Earn Cash Back on SNAP

-With the free Benny app, you can check your SNAP and EBT Cash balance instantly.
-You can also earn 1-3% cash back on SNAP purchases at stores like Aldi, Target, Walmart, Kroger, and 7-Eleven.
+Benny is a free app that lets you track your SNAP and EBT Cash balance in real time.
+You can also earn 1-3% cash back on your SNAP purchases at Aldi, Target, Walmart, Kroger, 7-Eleven, and many other stores.

-To get started, link your EBT card to the app.
-After you shop, scan your receipt with Benny.
-You will receive cash back on eligible SNAP items the same day.
+To get started, simply link your EBT card to the app.
+After you shop, scan your receipt with Benny and receive cash back on SNAP-eligible items the same day.

 Download Benny to take control of your spending and get more out of your EBT benefits.